jhonmaycon94/GSL_Project/README.md

-# GSL_Project
+# Sensori
-repository to develop the MIT GSL app
+A gaming-based learning app to help kids to learn.

 **EM CONSTRUÇÃO**